camillinaa/rnaseq-assistant-agent/README.md

 ---

 **Note**: This agent requires a valid Mistral AI API key for natural language processing.
-The plotting functionality works independently and can be used without the AI features.
+Mistral API provides a free tier with extensive use at: https://docs.mistral.ai/getting-started/quickstart/.